arvinbm/Book-Song-Recommendation-Web-Application/README.md

         ![Screenshot9](public/images/pp-9.png)

      3. You can further click on other countries to see which songs has been recommended in those respective countries.
+For instance, below I clicked on the United States.
+As a result, the song that was recommended by a user in US is shown.

         ![Screenshot10](public/images/pp-10.png)